shioyadan/meno/README.md

 * Drag and drop an input file onto `index.html` to visualize it.
 * You can create an HTML file with your input file embedded by passing the input file to `embed.sh`:
     ```bash
+    # Generate an HTML file (your_area_report.txt.html) in the same directory.
     ./embed.sh your_area_report.txt

-    # Generate your_area_report.txt.html at the same directory
+    # Launch an WEB server, which is useful to view the output HTML from a remote client.
+    ./launch_httpd.sh
     ```

 ## Development

-This project is designed for development using Node.js (version 18).
-If you encounter compatibility issues, it is recommended to use the following Docker environment.
+This project is designed for development using Node.js (version 18) on Ubuntu 24.04.
+If you encounter compatibility issues, it is recommended to use the following Docker environment, which is based on an Ubuntu 24.04 image.

 ```bash
 # Initialize Node modules